 The podcast A Diary is Yes Indeed begins again in week 45.
 You can listen on iTunes or anywhere you hear your podcasts.

 Secular Writing Prompts INSPIRED by the ethics expressed in Yoga & Buddhist Ideals

-Hand-bound workbooks* and inexpensive paperback facsimiles are available via Mad Orphan Lit.
+Hand-bound workbooks* with original artwork, and inexpensive paperback facsimiles are available via Mad Orphan Lit.